voletiswaroop/react-material-ui-form/README.md

 ## About

 _material-ui-form_ is a React wrapper for Material-UI form components.
-Use it instead of `<form>` to get state and validation support "as-is" - no need to use any other components, alter your current form's nesting structure, or write onChange handlers.
+Simply replace the `<form>` element with `<MaterialUIForm>` to get out-of-the-box state and validation support ***as-is***.
+There's no need to use any other components, alter your form's nesting structure, or write onChange handlers.

-Validation is supported out-of-the-box (using [validator.js](https://github.com/chriso/validator.js)) and you can customize validation messages, validators, and use your own validation logic if you need to.

-Cases such as steppers (multi-page forms) and conditional form fields are also supported without extra configuration.
+Validation is done with [validator.js](https://github.com/chriso/validator.js) but you can extend/customize validation messages, validators, and use your own validation logic too.
+Steppers (multi-page forms) and conditional form fields are also supported without extra configuration.

 #### use and requirements

 - requires React 16.2.0 or later
-- only supports [Material-UI](https://material-ui-1dab0.firebaseapp.com/getting-started/usage/) fields (including custom Material-UI fields)
+- only supports official and unofficial [Material-UI](https://material-ui-1dab0.firebaseapp.com/getting-started/usage/) fields (other input elements are rendered without state/validation support)
 - every input field must have `value` and `name` props
 - every input field should NOT have `onChange` and `onBlur` props (unless you need custom field-specific logic)
 - add a `data-validators` prop to any input field (or FormControl / FormControlLabel) to specify validation rules

 #### extra validators

-_validator.js_ validators are extended with these handy bad-boys:
+[_validator.js_ validators](https://github.com/chriso/validator.js#validators) are extended with these handy bad-boys:

 - isAlias `/^[a-zA-Z0-9-_\.]*$/i`
 - isDate